jovyntls/fyp-artefact/README.md

 # Artefacts for 'Inconsistencies in TeX-produced PDF Documents'

-This artefact contains data and runnable code the reproduction of results in our paper (_'Inconsistencies in TeX-produced PDF Documents'_), particularly the motivating study (Section 3), methodology (Section 4), and results (Section 5).
+This artefact contains data and runnable code for the reproduction of results in our paper (_'Inconsistencies in TeX-produced PDF Documents'_), particularly the motivating study (Section 3), methodology (Section 4), and results (Section 5).

 # Getting Started